lammps/lammps/doc/src/min_style.rst

-Style *abcfire* (Accelerated Bias-Corrected *fire*) introduces an additional factor to *fire* that modifies the bias and the scaling of the velocities of the atoms during the ‘‘mixing’’ step.
+Style *abcfire* (Accelerated Bias-Corrected *fire*) introduces an additional factor to *fire* that modifies the bias and the scaling of the velocities of the atoms during the mixing step.
 This factor accelerates convergence by decreasing the bias towards null velocities every time that *fire* freezes the system during a minimization.
 It also works as a scaling parameter that makes the velocities evolve